 APEC Schools takes pride in its outcomes.
 The college entrance exam passing rate of its graduates is higher than the national average, with students gaining entry to top universities and state colleges of their choice.
-In addition, 96% of the Senior High School graduates who seek employment have received job offers within 120 days after graduating.
+In addition, 96% of the Senior High School graduates who seek employment have received job offers within 120 days after graduating, with an average starting monthly salary of P16,000, equivalent to or even higher than regular college graduates.